Education: B.A. (English), St. Olaf College, 1974. Ph.D (English), Boston College, 1978.

 Family: Married to Priscilla Paton, a writer and scholar; son, James; and daughter, Elizabeth.

 Career: St. Olaf College, 1978–80: assistant professor of English and tutor in the Paracollege.
 University of Kansas, 1980-81: post-doctoral fellow in English.
 Texas A&M University, 1981–93: positions included director of undergraduate studies in English.
 Florida Atlantic University, 1993-97: professor of English and associate dean of arts and humanities.
 Luther College, 1997–99: vice president for academic affairs and dean of the college.
 Denison University, 1999-2006, provost and professor of English.

-Professional Activities: Vice Chair, Board of Trustees, Higher Learning Commission.
+Professional Activities: Chair, Board of Trustees, Higher Learning Commission.
 Member, Board of Trustees, Emeriti Retirement Health Solutions.

 Interests: A scholar of 18th-century British literature (“especially the long poem, the writings of Samuel Johnson and theodicy as a literary genre”), Anderson “loves words” and has a passion for the “hard-boiled detective novel.”
 He also enjoys cooking, tennis, gardening, and international travel.

 Formative Years: Born in St. Paul, Minnesota and growing up in La Crosse, Wisconsin, where his parents still live, Anderson describes himself as a true Midwesterner, “and I’m very comfortable with that.”

 Just for Fun: Anderson enjoys detective novels by Robert B. Parker, Dennis Lehane, Robert Crais and former St. Paul Pioneer Press reporter John Sandford.
 He burned a CD, Dad’s Cool Tunes, for long car rides that includes songs by They Might Be Giants, Tracy Nelson, John Lee Hooker, Diana Krall, and the Beatles.